 Balancing the Audio

 All of the data modes we’re covering here rely on audio being sent and received over-the-air.
-Your computer;s audio soundcard does much of the work.
+Your computer’s audio soundcard does much of the work.
 The key to working data modes is to get the audio levels to and from the computer to be ideal:

 Level into computer: Make sure that the software is getting the right audio level from the computer.
-You may need to adjust the soundcard volume, input volume on the software, or the level from the TNC.
+You may need to adjust the soundcard volume, input volume on the software, or the level from the Interface.
 Software will have an “ideal” range, and you should hit this

 Level from the computer: You need to make sure that the audio leaving the computer is of the correct volume (and not distorting).
-You may need to adjust the soundcard output volume, or the transmit level from the TNC.
+You may need to adjust the soundcard output volume, or the transmit level from the Interface.
 You also need to make sure that your radio is not activating the ALC (Automatic level control) as this can alter the quality of the data being sent.

 WSPR (Weak Signal Propagation Reporter)